rsr-451/CAHardening/README.md

 Run the following script in an elevated (Administrator) PowerShell session on the CA VM.
 A reboot is highly recommended after the script completes the configuration steps for the changes to fully take effect.

+NTLM status can be validated and disabled using the corresponding script in Offline Root CA.